© 2015 NGK BERYLCO. All rights reserved.

-Our group NGK Insulators is a world leader supplier of alloys of copper beryllium NGK actively contribute to all environmental studies made on all substances concerning our products.
-The company is involved at all levels in the management of risks linked to hazardous substances.
-Our priority is to be compliant to all legal regulation in force to ensure the continued existence of our products to our clients.
+Our NGK Insulators group is a world leader in the manufacture of beryllium-copper alloys.
+We actively participate in all environmental studies made on all substances used in our products.
+Our priority is to comply with all legal regulations in force to ensure the continued existence of our products to our clients.

-RoHS Directive stands for ‘Restriction of the use of certain Hazardous Substances in electrical and electronic equipment’.
-The aims of the RoHS directive (2002/95/CE) is to regulate the use of certain dangerous substances.
+RoHS Directive stands for ‘Restriction of the use of certain Hazardous Substances in Electrical and Electronic Equipment (EEE)’.
+The aims of the RoHS Directive (2002/95/CE) is to regulate the use of certain dangerous substances.

 Since 1st July 2006, all EEE, imported or manufactured in the EU, placed on the EU market should comply with the requirements of this directive.
 RoHS recast in 2001 (2011/65/CE, RoHS 2) does not include any restriction on beryllium and consequently on the use of copper-beryllium as indicated by our ‘RoHS Ready’ logo.

 It should be noted that only our Berylco 33/25 alloy contains a low quantity of lead (Pb < 1%), unavailable to provide it an excellent machinability, and that Lead metal is among the 10 substances subject to restriction.
 The Berylco 33/25 alloy is however compliant with the RoHS Directive according to the 6-c exemption (copper alloys containing lead up to 4% by weight).